microsoft/ApplicationInsights-Python/azure-monitor-opentelemetry/README.md

 ## Azure Core Distributed Tracing

-Using the [Azure Core Tracing OpenTelemetry][azure_core_tracing_opentelemetry_plugin] library, you can automatically catch the distributed tracing created from use of the Azure Core libraries.
+Using the [Azure Core Tracing OpenTelemetry][azure_core_tracing_opentelemetry_plugin] library, you can automatically capture the distributed tracing from Azure Core libraries.
 See the associated [samples][azure_core_tracing_opentelemetry_plugin_samples] for more information.
 This feature is enabled automatically.

 ## Getting started